The Necessity Of Online Meetings

-Cloud service providers realized the endless potential online meetings presented for companies and dedicated more resources towards developing more comprehensive online meeting solutions.
+Cloud service providers realized the endless potential online meetings presented to companies and dedicated more resources to developing more comprehensive online meeting solutions.

-virtual conference is a fully immersive online gathering that brings people together on any device, despite geographic locations.
-At its core, it is a meeting or a role-based event that allows remote participants to access the sharing of knowledge, hosted entirely over the internet via voice, video, and webchat, all in one virtual environment.
+A virtual conference is a fully immersive online gathering that brings people together on any device, regardless of geographic location.
+At its core, it is a meeting or a role-based event that allows remote participants to access the sharing of knowledge, hosted entirely over the internet via voice, video, and web chat, all in one virtual environment.
 The need to gather in a conference room is eliminated, and mission-critical discussions, networking opportunities, and decision-making events can all occur without the need for onsite attendees.

-A teleconference is perhaps one of the most basic, and traditionally, one of the most utilized forms of virtual conferences.
+A teleconference is perhaps one of the most basic and, traditionally, one of the most utilized forms of virtual conferences.
 Essentially, teleconferencing connects meeting participants over phone lines, either through landlines, cell phones, or business desk phones.
-Allowing many people to connect at once, teleconferencing has long been a preferred method to connect when decisions needed to be made, but major stakeholders could not gather in-person.
+Allowing many people to connect at once, teleconferencing has long been a preferred method to connect when decisions need to be made, but major stakeholders cannot gather in person.

 However, teleconferencing has phased itself out as new forms of conferencing have emerged.